Go to main content

 What causes this phenomenon?

 “Anaerobic exercise, which leads to muscle exhaustion, results in burning glucose for energy without the availability of oxygen, which leads to the generation of lactic acid as a byproduct,” said Rickels.
-“That lactic acid circulates to the liver that converts it back into glucose and returns it to the circulation.”
+“That lactic acid circulates to the liver, which converts it back into glucose and recirculates it.”

 Hyperglycemia after exercise can seem pretty demoralizing.
-One of the best things that you can do to bring the levels back down is to perform a short cool-down.
-This can be as easy as taking a 10-20 minute easy walk on the treadmill or outdoors or doing an easy stretch, said Rickels.
+One of the best things that you can do to bring levels back down is to perform a short cool-down.
+This can be as easy as taking a 10-20 minute easy walk or doing some stretches, said Rickels.

-Another tip is performing these types of exercises when you have a little bit of insulin on board, which is counter to the prevention of hypoglycemia.
+Another tip is performing these types of exercises when you have a little bit of insulin on board, which can counter hyperglycemia.
 In addition, taking a very small correction can be helpful, though you should discuss this with your healthcare provider first, said Riddell.

 Which type of exercise is best?

 Incorporating exercise into everyday life can be challenging.
-We know that the goal is 150 minutes of moderate-to-vigorous activity weekly, but for those who do no physical activity, this can seem like an insurmountable feat.
+We know that the goal is 150 minutes of moderate-to-vigorous activity weekly, but for those who do no physical activity or are new to it, this can seem like an insurmountable feat.

 Remember that five minutes of activity is better than none.
-Here are some tips for incorporating physical activity into your life if you have minimal time, are exercise-naive, or if it’s been a while since you last exercised:
+Here are some tips for incorporating physical activity into your life if you have minimal time, are just starting out, or if it’s been a while since you last exercised:

-- Take a look at your schedule each week.
-Where can you fit in a few minutes?
+• Take a look at your schedule each week.
+Where can you fit in a few minutes for an "exercise snack"?
 Write down your planned activities or add them to your calendar so that you have a contract with yourself.

-- Exercise doesn’t need to be painful or something that you dislike.
+• Exercise doesn’t need to be painful or something that you dislike.
 If you used to kill yourself at the gym and you now have a negative relationship with the gym, don’t get a membership that you won’t use.
-Instead, purchase a good pair of shoes and see if walking or hiking are more your style.
+Instead, purchase a good pair of shoes and see if walking or hiking is more your style.

-- Increase exercise incrementally.
-Our bodies are resilient, but if you have chronic pain and mobility issues, performing your chosen exercise for even a few minutes several days per week may have a profound impact on glycemic control.
+• Increase exercise incrementally.
+Our bodies are resilient, but if you have chronic pain and mobility issues, performing your chosen exercise for even a few minutes several days per week may have a profound impact on blood sugar management.
 Once you’ve got the basics down, try adding a few minutes to your workout each week.

-- If you have heart issues, such as cardiovascular disease, hypertension, or hyperlipidemia, your healthcare provider may be able to refer you to cardiac rehab.
-Cardiac rehab is excellent because exercise physiologists can prescribe you a workout regimen that is right for you, given the condition of your heart.
-This is typically covered by insurance.
+• If you have heart issues, such as cardiovascular disease, high blood pressure, or hyperlipidemia, your healthcare provider may be able to refer you to cardiac rehab.
+Cardiac rehab is excellent because exercise physiologists can prescribe a workout regimen that is right for you and is typically covered by insurance.

 The bottom line